tobiashead/synthetic-pipeline-for-3d-reconstruction-of-falling-particles/README.md

     - Adapting the positioning of the light sources
         - export positioning of the lights
     - Save automatically a centered version of the input object, if it's not already centered
+    - Define the render parameters at the beginning of the function for all cameras and not individually for each render call
+    - New folder structure
 - evaluation_pipeline:
         - import positioning of the lights
         - add a option for plotting also the lights in the camera plot (reference)
 - path_settings:
     - add CloudComapre to path_settings
+- create end-end-pipeline
 - create subpipelines:
     - pipeline only for data generation (can also be used as a function)
     - pipeline only for the actual 3d-reconstruction (can also be used as a function)
     - pipeline for parameter studies (including generation and 3d-reconstruction)
+    - pipeline for evaluation
+    - pipeline for evaluation parameter studies